Gravitational waves and neutrino oscillations in Chern-Simons axion gravity: Introduction

-In some contexts, it is predicted that the axion interacts with gravity through a Chern-Simons (CS) term~\cite{Campbell:1990ai, Lue:1998mq, Jackiw:2003pm, Alexander:2004wk, Alexander:2007kv, Alexander:2008wi, Alexander:2009tp, Yunes:2009hc, Molina:2010fb}, in a form that resembles the coupling between the axion and SM gauge bosons.
+In some contexts, it is predicted that the axion interacts with gravity through a Chern-Simons (CS) term~\cite{Campbell:1990ai, Lue:1998mq, Jackiw:2003pm, Alexander:2004wk, Alexander:2007kv, Alexander:2008wi, Yunes:2009hc, Molina:2010fb}, in a form that resembles the coupling between the axion and SM gauge bosons.
+See Ref.~\cite{Alexander:2009tp} for a review.
 Such a coupling is generally expected within a low-energy realization of string or M-theory~\cite{Witten:1984dg, Choi:1985je, Choi:1999zy, Kim:2016ncr, Choi:1999zy, Kim:2016ncr} as a result of anomaly cancellation, and might impact low-energy local gravitational phenomena~\cite{Smith:2007jm}, as well as the propagation of gravitational waves (GW)~\cite{Nojiri:2019nar}.
 In a cosmological setup, the presence of a CS coupling would not alter the background evolution of the axion, although the gravity CS term would affect the propagation of gravitational waves and induce a modification of primordial perturbations~\cite{Lue:1998mq}.
-Whenever the GW frequency matches one-half the axion Compton frequency, a GW strain propagating in a coherent axion field would be enhanced through resonant axion decay~\cite{Yoshida:2017cjl, Chu:2020iil, Kitajima:2018zco, Jung:2020aem}.
+Whenever the GW frequency matches one-half the axion Compton frequency, a GW strain propagating in a coherent axion field would be enhanced through resonant axion decay~\cite{Yoshida:2017cjl, Chu:2020iil, Kitajima:2018zco, Jung:2020aem} and even lead to a burst of GWs from localized axion clumps~\cite{Sun:2020gem}.
 As a consequence, a resonance peak in the GW spectrum with a frequency related to the axion mass would arise.\footnote{A similar effect also arises for electromagnetic waves propagating through the coherent axion dark matter field~\cite{Yoshida:2017ehj, Rosa:2017ury, Arza:2018dcy, Caputo:2018ljp, Caputo:2018vmy}; see also Refs.~\cite{Arza:2019nta,Arza:2018dcy} for the analysis of echo's, Refs.~\cite{Hertzberg:2018zte, Wang:2020zur} for the destabilization of the axion structures, which may provide signals in the background or produce an explosive burst~\cite{Tkachev:2014dpa}.}